 Two of the more popular cash back credit cards are the Chase Freedom and Discover it cards.
 Their cash back programs are so similar that consumers like you can be at a loss when it comes to picking the better one.

-The card with the most winning categories is named the better cash back credit card.
+We compared the Discover it vs. Chase Freedom across categories to determine which is the better cash back credit card.